dai-yiming/dai-yiming.github.io/source/samples/sphinx_set_up.rst

     In order to eliminating username and password when pushing and pulling, run the following commands from a terminal window::

+        lc -al ~/.ssh # check for existing keys ssh-keygen -t ed25519 -C "<xxx>@gmail.com" # add new SSH key eval `ssh-agent -s` # fire up the SSH agent ssh-add ~/.ssh/id_ed25519 # add the SSH key cat ~/.ssh/id_ed25519.pub # pull up the key
+        # Navigate to Github settings and add key
         git remote set-url origin git@github.com:<username>/<repo>.git

+2. Create key if does not exist-
+Paste the text below, substituting in your GitHub email address.
+a. ssh-keygen -t ed25519 -C "your_email@example.com"
+b.
+When you're prompted to "Enter a file in which to save the key," press Enter.
+This accepts the default file location.
+c.
+At the prompt, type a secure passphrase.

+3. Adding your SSH key to the ssh-agent-
+Fire up the SSH agent and add the key
+1. eval `ssh-agent -s`
+2. ssh-add ~/.ssh/id_ed25519

+4. Adding key to Github account-
+Pull up the key and add to Github account
+1. cat ~/.ssh/id_ed25519.pub
+2. Navigate to Github account and add key